Nick Yelloly: Formula One

-In May 2019, Yelloly took part in the Young Driver Test at Circuit de Barcelona-Catalunya for Racing Point F1 Team.
-In December 2021, Yelloly took part in the post-season test at Yas Marina Circuit for Aston Martin.
+In May 2019, Yelloly participated in the Young Driver Test at Circuit de Barcelona-Catalunya for Racing Point F1 Team.
+In December 2021, Yelloly participated in the post-season test at Yas Marina Circuit for Aston Martin.
 In July 2024, he drove the Aston Martin AMR24 in a filming day at Silverstone, following the British Grand Prix.
+He remains a test and simulator driver for the Aston Martin team.